 Indeed, I’ve used the feature on almost every trip.
-It comes in very handy in case you need to keep a tab on the car when double parking or parking on a spot that you’re not supposed to, such as yellow or green zones.
+It comes in handy if you need to keep a tab on the car when double parking or parking on the spot you’re not supposed to, such as in yellow or green zones.

 The feature has saved me at least two parking tickets — I saw the meter maid in the distance and moved the car just in time.
 Where I live, one parking ticket already costs more than the entire year of Premium Connectivity.

 But the live cam is also great in many other situations, such as checking on the weather — especially to see if it’s snowing/raining or not — on your kids or making sure you didn’t forget anything around the car.

 It’s worth noting that when you start viewing the live footage, the car’s headlight will flash once, and the center display will glow with the same warning mentioned in the Alert state above.
 In other words, those around the car might know you’re watching.
 But that’s part of the game.